 Operational risk is the risk of loss resulting from inadequate or failed internal processes, mechanisms, people and systems or from external events and it includes legal risk as well.
-It is inherent in all Company's business functions and can occur from a variety of circumstances such as fraud, error, omission or system failure.
+It is inherent in all Company's business functions and can occur from a variety of circumstances such as fraud, error, negligence, omission or system failure.

-For this reason Derayah has in place a business continuity policy that in case of business interruption, it enables the preservation or at least the timely recovery and continuation of essential operations and functions.
-In addition, the exposure it has to its data providers is mitigated by ensuring the daily back up of its data and the maintenance, monitoring and update of its servers and networks.
-In addition to this has proper controls, authorization matrices and limits are in place with dual control concept on operations and well defined framework in respect of policies and procedures.
-Internal Audit and Compliance reviews are carried out to identify control weakness.
+For this reason Derayah has in place policy on operational risk with risk identification at a process level.
+In addition, a business continuity policy that in case of business interruption, it enables the preservation or at least the timely recovery and continuation of essential operations and functions.
+Internal Audit and Compliance reviews are carried out to identify control weakness besides risk management's operational risk reviews.